 Airing out the house or flat (Lüftung)

 Due to the different method of heating German homes and apartments, it is much more important to air out your residence than in the US.
-With the exception of “steam heat” in New York City and some other urban centers, most houses and apartments in the US have a forced-air heating (and cooling) system that circulates air throughout the living spaces and keeps it fairly dry, sometimes too dry, especially in the winter.
+With the exception of “steam heat” in New York City and some other urban centers, or electrical floor heat, most houses and apartments in the US have a forced-air heating (and cooling) system that circulates air throughout the living spaces and keeps it fairly dry, sometimes too dry, especially in the winter.

 But German residences are almost always heated by hot-water or electric radiant heat, not forced air.
 During the winter, when the apartment or house is closed up most of the time, the interior humidity level rises and the moisture can cause mold (Schimmel) to grow on walls, behind shelves, and in other areas.
 That’s why Germans have learned to open up the windows and outside doors on a regular basis, even in the coldest winter months, to air out (lüften) their residence.
 Some households air out the home daily or even twice a day – in the morning after rising and at night before going to bed.
 The minimum is twice a week.
 Allow at least 10 to 15 minutes or longer, depending on the weather outside.
 Unless it’s windy, it’s usually not enough to just tilt open the windows.
 Open them up all the way!

 Expats who don’t observe this airing-out custom in Germany usually learn to regret it.
 Most Germans also have a digital thermometer with a hygrometer (humidity meter) so they can keep track of the interior relative humidity.
 Learn from them!

 |More on The German Way